1. Information we collect

 11.2 We will consider all such requests and provide our response within a reasonable period (and in any event any time period required by applicable law).
 Please note, however, that certain personal information may be exempt from such requests in certain circumstances.

 11.3 If an exception applies, we will tell you this when responding to your request.
 We may request you provide us with information necessary to confirm your identity before responding to any request you make.

 12. Comments and questions

-12.1 If you have any queries or complaints about our collection, use or storage of your personal information, or if you wish to exercise any of your rights in relation to your personal information, please contact Liz Kane, Head of Compliance (020 3689 6804 or email@example.com) We will investigate and attempt to resolve any such complaint or dispute regarding the use or disclosure of your personal information.
+12.1 If you have any queries or complaints about our collection, use or storage of your personal information, or if you wish to exercise any of your rights in relation to your personal information, please contact Liz Kane, Head of Compliance (020 3869 6900 or firstname.lastname@example.org).
+We will investigate and attempt to resolve any such complaint or dispute regarding the use or disclosure of your personal information.

-12.2 You may also make a complaint to the data protection authority in the European Union country where we are based or where we process personal information that relates to offering services to you in the European Union.
-In the UK, the relevant supervisory authority is the Information Commissioner’s Office (‘ICO’).
-Information on how to lodge a complaint can be found on the ICO’s website https://ico.org.uk/concerns/.
+12.2 You may also make a complaint to the data protection authority In the UK, the relevant supervisory authority is the Information Commissioner’s Office (‘ICO’).
+Information on how to lodge a complaint can be found on the ICO’s website https://ico.org.uk/concerns.
 Alternatively you may seek a remedy through local courts if you believe your rights have been breached.